Christine Kajikawa Wilkinson,

 DeVall has had various positions in the entertainment industry working with CBS, MGM Studios and MGM Home Entertainment.
 For the past decade he has been creating partnerships and national promotions for various films.

-’04 BS, interdisciplinary studies, University College; ’18 MNLM, nonprofit studies, Watts College of Public Service and Community Solutions
+’04 BS interdisciplinary studies, University College; ’18 MNLM nonprofit studies, Watts College of Public Service and Community Solutions

-’05 BS, business administration; ’10 MBA, W. P. Carey School of Business
+’05 BS business administration, W. P. Carey School of Business; ’10 MBA, W. P. Carey School of Business

 John Gibson joined the ASU Alumni Association National Alumni Council in 2015.
 In his role, Gibson is focused on supporting ASU Alumni membership while also serving on the Founders’ Day committee.